 - Templates don’t integrate with each other.

 Online templates are great for one-off projects, but they rarely fit into the rest of your project management ecosystem.
-You’ll likely waste a lot of time trying to sync or manually update all of your spreadsheets and calendars to keep your templates consistent.
+You’ll likely waste a lot of time trying to sync or manually update all of your spreadsheets and team calendars to keep your templates consistent.
 Few templates are built to provide context from the project to the organizational level, meaning that your data will get siloed to each individual sheet.

 - Templates rely on lots of manual data entry.